spsforks/SCons-scons-wiki/VariantDirGlob.md

 I don't take much credit for this.
 Most credit belongs to John Meinel from the SCons mailinglist.

 * -- [MichaelKoehmstedt](MichaelKoehmstedt)
-If you want to glob for generated files or for source files in a [BuildDir](BuildDir), copy the following function into your project and call Glob instead of glob.glob.
+If you want to glob for generated files or for source files in a [VariantDir](VariantDir), copy the following function into your project and call Glob instead of glob.glob.

 ```python